George Washington by Gilbert Stuart, oil on canvas, 1796; acquired as a gift to the nation through the generosity of the Donald W. Reynolds Foundation

 Image below:Thomas Sully by Auguste Edouart - Ink, chalk & cut paper on paper.

-The National Portrait Gallery will exhibit Daguerreotypes: Five Decades of Collecting, June 15-June 2, 2019.The 2018 installation of the Daguerreian Gallery celebrates the National Portrait Gallery’s golden anniversary by highlighting fifty years of daguerreotype collecting by the museum.
-The exhibition will include portraits of such iconic figures as activist and reformer Dorothea Dix, entrepreneur and showman P. T. Barnum with Tom Thumb, Seneca Chief Governor Blacksnake, U.S. Navy Commodore Matthew C. Perry, and artist Alfred Waud.
+The National Portrait Gallery is exhibiting Daguerreotypes: Five Decades of Collecting, thru June 2, 2019.The 2018 installation of the Daguerreian Gallery celebrates the National Portrait Gallery’s golden anniversary by highlighting fifty years of daguerreotype collecting by the museum.
+The exhibition includes portraits of such iconic figures as activist and reformer Dorothea Dix, entrepreneur and showman P. T. Barnum with Tom Thumb, Seneca Chief Governor Blacksnake, U.S. Navy Commodore Matthew C. Perry, and artist Alfred Waud.
 The exhibition is curated by Portrait Gallery Senior Curator of Photographs, Ann Shumard.

 Image below: P.T.
 Barnum and General Tom Thumb / Attribution: Samuel Root (1819 - 1889) / Attribution: Marcus Aurelius Root (1808 - 1888) / c.
 1850, Half-plate daguerreotype